braddotcoffee/A5-Server/README.md

 otherwise there was no way of ensuring that the HTML would be written in the correct order.
 In order to make this happen, I utilized a library called deasync that would allow me to stall node.js until one function completed.

+Additionally, I have set up the search so that if the movie is not found in my small "database" listed, that it will search IMDB for the query.
+Additionally, if the query is only partially found, it will search IMDB as well.